Coeeter/Coeeter/README.md

 ### Hi there 👋
+I am Noorullah Nasrullah and I am from Singapore.
+I am currently pursuing a diploma in Information Technology at Temasek Polytechnic and I am currently in my second year.<br>
 <!--
 **Coeeter/Coeeter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.